HCL-HUBL/SAMI/README.md

 | \--COSMIC | \<none but required\> | VCF file of known pathogenic variants (bgzipped and TBI indexed) |
 | \--gnomAD | \<none but required\> | VCF file of known polymorphisms (bgzipped and TBI indexed) |
 | \--window | \<none\> | Genomic window in which to perform the variant calling (to speed-up tests mainly, leave empty to call in the entire genome). |

+## Controlling sensitivity and specificity

+### Alternative mapping locations

+SAMI's default behavior is to allow up to 5 different mapping locations with similar quality for each read (see STAR's `--outSAMmultNmax`), and count junctions introduced by all 5 of them.

+To obtain the highest **specificity**, one can consider using `--multimap 1` to instruct SAMI to discard any read which could map in multiple locations.
+Using `--flags 256` in combination with `--multimap` higher than 1 can also be used to instruct SAMI to count each read only once, whatever the amount of mapping locations STAR suggested (only the read flagged as "PRIMARY" by STAR will be retained, which can be random when alignment scores are similar).

+To obtain the highest **sensitivity**, one can consider using `--multimap -1` to instruct SAMI to keep all alternative mapping locations STAR suggested.

 ## Events detected by SAMI